Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Conclusion

 \section{Conclusion}

 We have examined the statistical properties of $S$-matrix singularities by generalizing the concept of singularity speckle patterns to arbitrary two dimensional parameter spaces and any complex scalar function that describes wave phenomena involving complicated scattering.
 The statistics discussed come from experimental microwave resonant systems with the number of channels ranging from $M=1$ to $M=4$.
 Both systems with and without Lorentz reciprocity were considered, as well as a wide range of uniform absorption ($1.8\leq\eta\leq145$).
 Supporting RMT simulations were conducted with results that agree with the empirical data, showing these findings are generic to all wave scattering systems, such as acoustic, optical, and photonic resonators.
-Fundamental singularities, which are topologically-protected vortices of complex scalar fields in two-dimensional parameter space, have a superuniversal statistical rule that a function which diverges at a singularity has a PDF with a -3 power law tail.
-These PDFs can then be used to estimate singularity abundance based on system parameters, and as a general rule an increase in absorption leads to a decrease in singularity density.
+Fundamental singularities, which are topologically-protected vortices of complex scalar fields in two-dimensional parameter space, have a ``superuniversal'' statistical rule that a function which has a simple pole at a singularity has a PDF with a -3 power law tail.
+These PDFs can then be used to estimate singularity abundance based on system parameters, and a general rule for absorbing systems is an increase in absorption leads to a decrease in singularity density.
 Higher order singularities, which are the degeneracies of fundamental singularities, are not topologically stable and we do not see any universal statistical properties for them.

 Several questions about how the singularity abundance depends on absorption have been raised by these results and are suggested as future work.
-The statistical superuniversality seen here may depend on having perfect coupling as was found for complex time delay PDFs in Ref.~\cite{shaibe2025}.
-How coupling between a scattering environment and the channels leading in and out affects the universal power laws, and similarly effects on the singularity density presented in this paper, are other unexplored problems.
+The statistical ``superuniversality'' seen here may depend on having perfect coupling as was found for complex time delay PDFs in Ref.~\cite{shaibe2025}.
+How coupling between a scattering environment and the channels leading in and out affects the universal power laws and singularity density presented in this paper, are other unexplored problems.
 There are also opportunities for similar analysis in other fields of physics, as complex scalar fields or order parameters are commonly studied quantities.